cu-mkp/research-teaching-companion/content/resources/activity-sheets/_index.md

 Imitating the texture and visual appearance of jasper stone raises questions about knowledge systems of the past and how artisans and scientists explored and explained the precious materials of the natural world.
 Making jasper involves a number of different processes and can be adapted to different class lengths, depending on how much preparation of materials is done in advance.
 - [Making Jasper](/resources/activity-sheets/activitysheet_jasper/)
 ### Materializing Spiritual Practice: Reconstructing Burn Salve
 Reconstructing the burn salve recipe in Ms. Fr.
-640 gave the Project significant insights into the meanings of materials.
-The activity can easily be done in 1-2 hours.
+640 gave the Project significant insights into the meanings and agency of materials.
+The activity can easily be completed in 1-2 hours.
 - [Reconstruction of a 16th-century Burn Salve Recipe](/resources/activity-sheets/burnsalve/)
 ## Hands-on Lesson Plans from Research Essays in *Secrets of Craft and Nature*
 Many [essays](https://edition640.makingandknowing.org/#/essays) in *Secrets of Craft and Nature* describe the reconstruction of a technique in sufficient detail to use the essay itself to formulate a lesson plan that includes hands-on activities.
 These essays often include lab/field notes that contain even more information for carrying out the process.
 Each essay discusses themes and includes bibliography that can be integrated into course objectives and class discussion.
 Suggested essays are listed below, however many more could be explored and adapted for classroom, studio, or lab activities.